 - A power supply cable for the Axon

 - USB to RJ45 adapter for the laptop

 - A universal power adapter

-Now that we’ve removed everything from the quick start kit, I’m going to go through how you connect everything up.
+Now that we’ve removed everything from the quick-start kit, I’m going to go through how you connect everything up.
 The Axon BCU at this end of the chassis is a dual gigabit Ethernet controller for the Axon chassis.
 This cable goes on here.
 The power cable goes on the power supply.
-The RJ45 cable goes onto either of the BCU connections and connects into the laptop.
+The RJ45 cable goes onto either of the BCU connections and connects to the laptop.